 Ease of use

-Fiona checks the general comfort of each blender or super blender.
-She assesses the weight, the size of the chute, how well it sits on the bench and how easy it is to remove material from around the blade.
-She also assesses how easy the controls are to use and how easy it is to clean the unit.
+Fiona and Chantelle check the general comfort of each blender, assessing weight, chute size (if applicable), how well it sits on the bench and how easy it is to remove material from around the blade.
+They also assess how easy the controls are to use and how easy it is to clean the unit.
+Personal blenders are also rated on how easy it is to travel with the cup and assemble and disassemble the cup.

 The overall score is made up of: